• Skip to primary navigation

 Is there anything better than simple pasta with pesto?

-It's the ultimate weeknight meal for the whole family: simple, quick and 100% satisfying.
+It's the ultimate weeknight meal for the whole family: easy, quick and 100% satisfying.

-I make this homemade pesto sauce regularly and love having a jar of it in the freezer so I can whip it out for a quick meal when needed.
+I make this homemade pesto sauce regularly and love having a jar of it in the freezer so I can whip it out for a quick meal when needed (you might also love my simple tahini pasta too!).

 And this very popular dish is so easy to make.